tarasowski/backend/dynamodb/000_database_introduction.md

 * Surrogate key values have no meaning to users and are usually hidden on forms, queries, and reports
 * A surrogate key is often used in place of composite primary key

-**Note:** Surrogate Key is intentially added as a database designer for a purpose of serving of serving as primary key.
-Often used when we don't have a column within a table that naturally server as a unique identifier as a primary key
+**Note:** Surrogate Key is intentially added as a database designer for a purpose of serving as primary key.
+Often used when we don't have a column within a table that naturally serve as a unique identifier as a primary key.

 ![Surrogate](./images/surrogate-key.png)
 ---